jasononeil/webpack-haxe-loader/README.md

 ## Webpack require and code splitting

-Note: you must add `-lib haxe-loader` to your HXML to use the `Webpack` class.

 ### Webpack require

 To require 3rd party NPM modules, you can use `@:jsRequire` metadata or